-Boylan, Clare

-Collected Stories (2000)

-The Irish writer Clare Boylan has been publishing compelling and captivating work for over twenty years.
+CLARE Boylan, Clare Collected Stories (2000) BOYLAN When the second The Irish writer Clare Boylan has been publishing compelling and captivating work for over twenty years.
 As perceptive as Colette, as darkly witty as Dorothy Parker, she waves a flag for the dispossessed and the marginalized and gleefully pulls love from behind its romantic facade.
 She makes the reader laugh out loud while at the same time compelling an uncomfortable self-examination.
 Plumbing the inner workings of marriage, aging, family dynamics, and the cost of love, her richly sardonic humour and acutely merciless observations may seem gentle, but look again, for they are edged with razors.

-The sequel to The Boy in the Striped Pyjamas Boyne, John The Boy in the Striped Pyjamas All The Broken Places (2022) One of the most All the Broken Places is John Boyne's masterful sequel to his classic bestseller, The Boy in the Striped All observer Pyjamas, taking a character from that novel on a journey to a place she never goes - the past.
+Boyne, John All The Broken Places (2022)

+All the Broken Places is John Boyne's masterful sequel to his classic bestseller, The Boy in the Striped Pyjamas, taking a character from that novel on a journey to a place she never goes - the past.
 Through her story, he explores the aftermath of the war and the effects of a lifetime of guilt.

-The M 1946.
-Three years after a cataclysmic event which tore their lives apart, a mother and daughter flee Poland Non in the second for Paris, shame, and fear at their heels, not knowing how hard it is to escape your past.
-Nearly eighty years Broken later, Gretel Fernsby lives a life that is a far cry from her traumatic childhood.
+1946.
+Three years after a cataclysmic event which tore their lives apart, a mother and daughter flee Poland for Paris, shame, and fear at their heels, not knowing how hard it is to escape your past.
+Nearly eighty years later, Gretel Fernsby lives a life that is a far cry from her traumatic childhood.
 When a couple moves into the flat below her in her London mansion block, it should be nothing more than a momentary inconvenience.
-Places However, the appearance of their nine-year-old son Henry brings back memories she would rather forget.
-Faced with a choice between her own safety and his, Gretel is taken back to a similar crossroads she Sananananananananananananananananananan encountered long ago.
-Back then, her complicity dishonoured her life, but to interfere now could risk JOHN BOYNE revealing the secrets she has spent a lifetime protecting.
+However, the appearance of their nine-year-old son Henry brings back memories she would rather forget.

+Faced with a choice between her own safety and his, Gretel is taken back to a similar crossroads she encountered long ago.
+Back then, her complicity dishonoured her life, but to interfere now could risk revealing the secrets she has spent a lifetime protecting.